monotone-studio/monotone/ARCHITECTURE.md

 #### Architecture

-Storage architecture is inspired by Log-Structured approach and implements custom made memory-disk-cloud hybrid data storage engine.
+Monotone architecture is inspired by the Log-Structured approach and implements a custom-made memory-disk-cloud hybrid data storage engine.
-Overall design follows ideas from Sophia and PostgreSQL (Timescale), addopted for IoT and high-performance sequential data storage/access patterns.
+The overall design follows ideas from Sophia and PostgreSQL (Timescale), which were adopted for IoT and high-performance sequential data storage/access patterns.

-Whole database can be seen as a 64bit range sparse array of ordered events.
-Data stored in sorted partition files.
+The whole database can be seen as a 64-bit range sparse array of ordered events.
+Data is stored in sorted partition files.
-Each partition has associated `[min, max]` range.
+Each partition has an associated `[min, max]` range.
 Partitions never overlap.

 Event is a pair of `[u64 id, raw data]`.
-This can be seen almost the same as in key-value approach, beside the addition of id field.
+This is almost the same as the key-value approach, except for the addition of the `id` field.
+Event `id` is used as a key and represents a serial (or time) primary key.
-Event Id is used as a key and represents serial (or time) primary key.
-Additionally it is possible to specify custom comparator, which can be used to implement compound key (use additional embedded key in your data together with id).
+Additionally, it is possible to specify a custom comparator, which can be used to implement a compound key (use an additional embedded key in your data together with `id`).

 #### Partitioning

-Each partition file contains a number of sorted regions.
-Regions represent a sorted list of events, variable in size and compressed (~150KiB).
+Each partition file contains sorted regions.
+Regions represent a sorted list of events, variable in size and compressed (~150KiB or more).
-Region size can affect compression efficiency and reduce number of requests required to fulfill a scan (less round trips to cloud).
+Region size can affect compression efficiency and reduce the number of requests required to fulfill a scan (fewer round trips to the cloud).

-Each partition has ordered in-memory storage associated with partition file.
-Eventually in-memory storage and partition file merged together.
-This is done manually or in background by a pool of workers.
+Each partition has ordered in-memory storage associated with the partition file.
+Eventually, the in-memory storage and partition file are merged together.
+This is done manually or in the background by a pool of workers.
 Compaction is multi-threaded and scalable.
-Each partition file has index of regions, which contains of min/max keys of each region and its file position.
+Each partition file has an index of regions, which contains the min/max keys of each region and its file position.
 This index is kept in memory and loaded on start.
-Index size is insignificant even for huge data sets.
+The index size is insignificant, even for huge data sets.

 #### Refresh

 Partition refresh does not block readers and writers.
-Partitions can be updated or readed while being refreshed at the same time without blocking.
-This is implemented by switching partition to the second in-memory storage and done in a several short locking stages.
+Partitions can be updated or read while being refreshed without blocking.
+This is implemented by switching the partition to the second in-memory storage and doing so in several short locking stages.
-Storage designed to survive and automatically recover from crashes, which could potentially happen during refresh (power outage).
+Storage is designed to survive and automatically recover from crashes, which could potentially happen during a refresh (power outage).

 Refresh automation is designed to reduce write-amplification as much as possible.
-Ideally, partition should be written once using only memory storage as a source.
-Partition refresh scheduled automatically, when partition reaches its refresh watermark (or can be done manually at any time).
+Ideally, the partition should be written once, using only memory storage as a source.
+Partition refresh is scheduled automatically when the partition reaches its refresh watermark (or can be done manually at any time).

 #### In-Memory Storage

-In-memory storage (memtable) implemented using T-tree style data structure to reduce pointers overhead and increase data locality.
+In-memory storage (memtable) was implemented using a T-tree style data structure to reduce pointers overhead and increase data locality.
-Each partition is using custom made memory allocator context optimized for sequential write and atomic free of large memory regions.
+Each partition uses a custom-made memory allocator context optimized for sequential write and atomic free of large memory regions.
-This solves problem of memory fragmentation of malloc, greately improves data locality and allows multi-threaded compaction to work without affecting other threads.
-Futhermore, the allocator optimized for using Linux Huge Pages by design (but not mandatory).
+This solves the problem of memory fragmentation of malloc, greatly improves data locality, and allows multi-threaded compaction to work without affecting other threads.
+Furthermore, the allocator is optimized for using Linux Huge Pages by design (but not mandatory).

 #### Read

-Range scans optimized for reduced IO and the idea that it can work on top of cloud.
-Unlike typical B-tree or LSM trees, Monotone storage never required to do more then 1 read at time to a underlying storage device or a cloud service when using cursors.
-This is possible to do, because region index is kept in memory.
+Range scans are optimized for reduced IO and the idea that they can work on top of a cloud.
+Unlike typical B-tree or LSM trees, Monotone storage is never required to do more than one read at a time to an underlying storage device or a cloud service when using cursors.
+This is possible to do because the region index is kept in memory.
-Each cursor is doing merge join between partition file region and in-memory storages (one or two in case of the parallel refresh).
+Each cursor is doing a merge join between the partition file region and in-memory storages (one or two in case of the parallel refresh).

 #### Write

-Write operations never require disk access and done in-memory (with optional use of WAL for persistency).
+Write operations never require disk access and are done in memory (with the optional use of WAL for persistence).
-After successful write, data immediately available for further read without delay.
-Any written event can be deleted or updated in the future (same as in a typical key-value storage).
+After a successful write, data is immediately available for further reading without delay.
+Any written event can be deleted or updated in the future (the same as in a typical key-value storage).
-Write is done in batches and transactional (atomical).
-Batching is mostly necessary to increase performance when using WAL.
+Writing is done in batches and is transactional (atomical).
+Batching is primarily necessary to increase performance when using WAL.

-Write never succeded unless data is written to WAL.
-It is also possible to disable WAL to have higher performance.
-If it is not critical to lose latest updates, which were yet not refreshed and synced with disk.
+Write only succeeds if data is written to WAL.
+It is also possible to disable WAL for higher performance if it is not critical to lose the latest updates, which were not yet refreshed and synced with the disk.
 Write-ahead logs are automatically deleted when data are saved to partitions.

 #### Locking

 Storage does not implement any kind of MVCC or Snapshot Isolation.
-This is done consciously to avoid problems with unavoidable necessity for garbage collection (VACUUM).
-Locking is done per partition instead, which is more inline with the common usage patterns.
+This is done consciously to avoid problems with the unavoidable necessity for garbage collection (VACUUM).
+Instead, locking is done per partition, which is more in line with the common usage patterns.
 It is possible to read and write to different partitions without blocking each other.
-Storage designed to work in multi-threaded applications.
+Storage is designed to work in multi-threaded applications.